Design

 Architecture

-• We opted for a LAYERED ARCHITECTURE, where the PRESENTATION LAYER implies a Thkinter GUI with MCV separation and CLI for alternative interaction, LOGIC LAYER that handles cryptography, password operations, and orchestration between UI and DB, and DATA LAYER with a real MySQL backend, adding mock implementations for testing purposes.
+Regarding the architecture of our project, we opted for a LAYERED ARCHITECTURE, where the PRESENTATION LAYER implies a Thkinter GUI with MCV (Model-Controller-View) separation and CLI for alternative interaction, LOGIC LAYER that handles cryptography, password operations, and orchestration between UI and DB, and DATA LAYER with a real MySQL backend, adding mock implementations for testing purposes.
 This is the classic layered structure where each component has its responsibility, the layers follow a “downward path” (from UI to Logic to DB), and the abstraction element is attributed by the simulated DB in testing (this has been done to avoid a real initial DB configuration every time we needed to test the GUI’s functioning).

-• Inside these layers, it is clearly distinguishable a further object/component structure, involving users, entries, cryptographic utilities, database connections, SQL queries, libraries, and MVC itself is an object-based decomposition.
+Inside these layers, it is clearly distinguishable a further object structure, involving users, entries, cryptographic utilities, database connections, SQL queries, libraries, and MCV itself is an object-based decomposition.
 As a matter of fact, OOP is good at modeling real-world concepts, making tests, maintenance and extension easier.

 More Details about the Architecture